crev-dev/cargo-crev/cargo-crev/src/doc/cargo_specific.md

 of crates by the reputation of their autors.

 Every crev identity can create and maintain a "known owners" list.
-Use `cargo crev edit known` command to edit it.
+Use `cargo crev config edit known` command to edit it.
 Each line is crates.io username or group name that will be considered somewhat trustwothy.

 During dependency verification a `--skip-known-owners` argument can be used